kazupon/vue-validator/README.md

 - **Argument: field**

-    To detect as validation feild error, you need to pass in `field` argument.
+    To detect as validation field error, you need to pass in `field` argument.

 - **Argument: message**